-A total of 560 participants will be randomised into this study.
-The sample size estimates were derived from Folegatti et al, which allow the mean (SD) of the anti-spike IgG 28 days after vaccination to be estimated as 191.9(165.5) ELISA units^{24,48,49}.
-The sample size is based on detecting at least a 25% higher antibody response in the methotrexate discontinuation group with 90% statistical power at 2-sided 5% significance level which requires data form 502 participants; leading to 560 after allowing for up to 10% missing data.
+• A total of 560 participants will be randomised into this study.
+The sample size estimates were derived from Folegatti et al, which allow the mean (SD) of the antispike IgG 28 days after vaccination to be estimated as 191.9(165.5) ELISA units^{24,48,49}.
+The sample size is based on detecting at least a 25% lower antibody response in the methotrexate continuation group (mean difference of 48 ELISA units, a Cohen's d effect size of 0.29SD) with 90% statistical power at 2-sided 5% significance level which requires data from 502 participants; leading to 560 after allowing for up to 10% missing data.
 This calculation was performed using the Stata version 15.1 'power twomeans' command.